Before we deal with directives, we should know what are ViewContainerRef, TemplateRef, ElementRef.

 </ng-template>

-• ViewContainerRef - will point to the ViewContainerRef of the current <ng-template /> element.
+- ViewContainerRef - will point to the ViewContainerRef of the current

-• TemplateRef - will point to the current <ng-template /> element.
+element. - TemplateRef - will point to the current

-• ElementRef - will point to the current element which is the <ng-template />, which will represent as a #comment in the DOM
+element. - ElementRef - will point to the current element which is the

 (usually we do NOT care about the ElementRef in a structural directive).